Medical School Application Process 2025: How to Prepare

 Read Next: How to Successfully Reapply to Medical School and Get a “Yes!”

-If you apply to a school’s EDP, you cannot apply to any other school until you’ve been formally released from the EDP commitment, or after October 1st.
-That means if you aren’t accepted, you’ll have plenty of time to apply to other schools, but you’ll be applying late in the game, which can put you at a disadvantage.
+If you apply to a school ED, you cannot apply to any other school until you’ve been formally released from the ED commitment, or after October 1st.
+That means if you aren’t accepted, you’ll have time to apply to other schools, but you’ll be applying late in the game, which may put you at a disadvantage for matriculation, particularly at schools offering admissions on a rolling basis.

 Bottom Line

-If you’re looking to apply to medical school in 2024, aim to have your ducks in a row by May.
+If you’re looking to apply to medical school in 2025 and beyond, aim to have your ducks in a row by May.
 It’s almost a year-long process, so you’ve got to have some patience.

 When you start filling out your application, keep in mind that you might not reap the benefits until March of next year.
-But the payoff to step nearer to your dream of being a physician makes the wait well worth it!
+But the payoff of stepping closer to your dream of being a physician makes the wait well worth it!

 Want one-on-one support as you prepare for your interviews?
 Students who have 3 or more practice interviews with a Physician Advisor enjoy a 96% med school acceptance rate!